nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Starting a new SHN enforcement session

    1. Test case: `session`<br>
       Expected: All persons in the list are updated to be non-called.

    2. Test case: `session x` (where x is any character)<br>
       Expected: Similar to previous.
 All trailing characters or whitespaces are ignored.

 2. Updating a person's call status to successful in the current SHN enforcement session

    1. Test case: `scall 1`<br>
       Expected: First person displayed in the search results is updated as successfully called.
 The case number of the updated person is shown in the status message.
-Timestamp in the status bar is updated.

    2. Test case: `scall 3`<br>
       Expected: Third person displayed in the search results is updated as successfully called.
 The case number of the updated person is shown in the status message.
-Timestamp in the status bar is updated.

    3. Test case: `scall 0`<br>
       Expected: No person is updated.
 Error details shown in the status message.
 Status bar remains the same.

    4. Other incorrect scall commands to try: `scall`, `scall x` (where x is larger than the list size), `...` <br>
       Expected: Similar to previous.

 3. Updating that a failed call was made to a person in the current SHN enforcement session

    1. Test case: `fcall 1`<br>
       Expected: First person displayed in the search results is updated as unsuccessfully called.
 The case number of the updated person is shown in the status message.
-Timestamp in the status bar is updated.

    2. Test case: `fcall 3`<br>
       Expected: Third person displayed in the search results is updated as unsuccessfully called.
 The case number of the updated person is shown in the status message.
-Timestamp in the status bar is updated.

    3. Test case: `fcall 0`<br>
       Expected: No person is updated.
 Error details shown in the status message.
 Status bar remains the same.

-    4. Other incorrect scall commands to try: `fcall`, `fcall x` (where x is larger than the list size), `...` <br>
+   4. Other incorrect fcall commands to try: `fcall`, `fcall x` (where x is larger than the list size), `...` <br>
       Expected: Similar to previous.

 4. Showing a list of all persons who have not been called in the current SHN enforcement session

    1. Test case: `schedule`<br>
       Expected: The list is updated to display only persons who have not been called in the current SHN enforcement session.

    2. Test case: `schedule x` (where x is any character)<br>
       Expected: Similar to previous.
 All trailing characters or whitespaces are ignored.

 ### Saving data

 1. Dealing with missing/corrupted data files
-    2. Test case: Empty JSON file.
+   1. Test case: Empty JSON file.
       Expected: Sample Track2Gather person list will be generated with sample persons' information.
-    3. Test case: Corrupted JSON file.
+   2. Test case: Corrupted JSON file.
       Expected: Sample Track2Gather person list will be generated with sample persons' information.

 2. _{ more test cases …​ }_